 “I am excited about the outcome of my students’ writing as they learn and express their ideas and imagination and explore a higher realm of knowledge and information.
 Who knows what they are capable of and where this year’s experience in writing will take them!
 Thank you for all the information and direction in this course.
 I am a better teacher and writing instructor because of it!”
 Nancy H., Teacher

-Because I’m on a mission to get everyone claiming their creativity, my presentation fees have been greatly reduced from past years.
+Because I’m on a mission to get kids writing and everyone claiming their creativity, I’m offering a huge discount in my presentation fees for schools within driving range.

 A full day with three presentations and “teacher time” to discuss classroom writing workshops (usually during lunch) is $900 (that’s $500 off).
 Additional presentation can be added for an additional fee.

 A half-day with two presentations is $800 or $700 each when the day is shared with a nearby school.

 A single presentation is $500.

 For multiple-day writing residencies, allow up to five classroom sessions each day at $900 per day.
 Most schools choose a week or two while others plan for once-a-month ongoing visits or create schedules that best fit their needs.

 Creative expression workshops can include up to five classroom sessions each day at $900 per day.